esperanca/personal_website/src/pages/about.md

 ---
 ![A photograph of Daniel Souza](/images/daniel_souza_photo.jpg "A photograph of Daniel Souza ")

 Design executives and leaders often hire me when they need to scale their design and research teams.
-Or when they need an experienced, hands-on design lead to drive high-stakes projects.
+Or if they have high-stakes projects that need an experienced, hands-on design lead to deliver the impossible.

-For over two decades, I've been designing digital products.
-This involves creating new services, experiences, and processes - rethinking how organizations work.
+I've been designing digital products for about two decades.
+This involves creating services, experiences, and processes - and rethinking how organizations work.

 I've led product, content and service design teams at Babylon Health, Farfetch and British Telecom.
-I have also worked in consultancies like Publicis Sapient, Isobar and Wunderman.
+And worked in consultancies like Publicis Sapient, Isobar and Wunderman.

 My experience covers a range of industries, from financial services, healthcare, media, and e-commerce to telecommunications.

 One of my core strengths is enhancing team productivity by cultivating an environment that promotes experimentation and innovation.
 I focus on creating psychological safety and robust support systems.

-My expertise spans design direction, information architecture, and design research.
+Design director, Information Architect, Design Reseacher, Strategist...
+The title is not relevant.
+I design experiences that make brands relevant.

 ### Currently